Why Village Savings Groups?

 Groups only last for one year.
 At the end of the year, all members receive their savings (which is usually more money than they have ever seen).
 The important thing to note is that this is their money.
 They can either then use that money to invest in capital projects, education, or other initiatives, or they can join a new group and continue the cycle.
 This time-bound, yet flexible, approach encourages members to save throughout the year, but also provides them with the flexibility to use their money as they want.

 The majority of members are made up of women.
 This is not to say that men are discouraged or prohibited from joining a group, but women are typically the ones more interested in saving for the benefit of their children.

 Involvement in Village Savings Groups empower women and increase their decision making in the home.
-Many men only see their wives as caretakers of the home and provide them with no decision making at all.
-VSLs provide both men and women in the home a chance to learn what a biblical marriage looks like and creates an environment of mutual respect.
+Many men only see their wives as caretakers of the home and provide them with no decision making capabilities at all.
+VSLs provide both men and women in the home a chance to learn what a biblical marriage looks like, and creates an environment of mutual respect.